Chase-William/utf8-to-windows-vkc/README.md

 ## About Conversion

-Converting an [ASCII](https://www.ascii-code.com/) character to a Window's [virtual-key-code](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes) requires additional logic because of window's use of the `Shift` modifier to display some characters.
+Converting an [ASCII](https://www.ascii-code.com/) character to a Window's [virtual-key-code](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes) requires additional logic because of Window's use of the `Shift` modifier to display characters.

-Uppercase character `[A-Z]` do not have a unique windows virtual key code, instead they depend on the usage of their lowercase variant in conjunction with the shift key.
+Not all ASCII characters have a key representation, meaning not everything can be converted.
+If conversion fails, `None` is returned.

-> For example, to type 'A' using [SendInput](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-sendinput) you must press and hold shift, press the windows virtual key code for 'a' and then release shift.
+> For example, uppercase characters `[A-Z]` do not have a unique virtual key code, instead they depend on the usage of their lowercase variant in conjunction with the shift key.
+Therefore, to type 'A' you must simulate the shift key down, press the windows virtual key code for 'a' and then release the shift key.

-There will always be an even number of `Shift` keys present as every `Shift` press _(down)_ will eventually have a corresponding `Shift` release _(up)_.
+> Note: There will always be an even number of `Shift` keys present in every vector as every `Shift` press _(down)_ will eventually have a corresponding `Shift` release _(up)_.
+Think of it as curly brackets, opening always has a closing.